Secrets of Flying

 Secrets of Flying is the second and final album released by Bahamian-American singer-songwriter Johnny Kemp.
-Released at the end of 1987, this album featured two massively successful singles.
+Released on December 8, 1987, the album featured two massively successful singles.
 The album's first hit was the Grammy-nominated single "Just Got Paid", which cracked the top 10 on the Billboard Hot 100 in 1988 and went on to top both the R&B chart and Hot Dance Music/Club Play chart.
 The album's second hit, "Dancin' with Myself", also became a top 5 R&B success.
 A third single from the album, the slow jam "One Thing Led to Another", reached the R&B top 40 as well.

 In February 2012, New Skool Sounds (parent label: Funkytowngrooves) released on compact disc a digitally remastered reissue of the album as an expanded edition including four bonus tracks.